paucablop/chemotools/get-started/coffee_spectra_classifier.md

 ## __Importing the data__

 Fantastic!
 Now that we've set the stage with our coffee dataset, it's time to take the plunge into the rich world of data analysis.
 No need to worry about complicated data wrangling – with ```chemotools``` we've made it effortless for you.
-We've gracefully loaded our coffee spectra into a sleek and ready-to-explore ```pandas.DataFrame```.
+We've gracefully loaded our coffee spectra into a sleek and ready-to-explore ```pandas.DataFrame``` or ```polars.DataFrame```, your choice!
+For this example, we will use ```pandas.DataFrame```.
 Let's start brewing some data magic! ☕🔮📊.

 ```python